adamblumoff/debate-bench/docs/cli-reference.md

 ---

 ## `debatebench run`
 Run debates for selected topics and model pairs, then (by default) summarize, plot, and rate.
+When an OpenRouter API key is present we request per-call usage (`usage.include=true`), record observed USD cost on each turn/judge, and reuse it in summaries/dashboard; if OpenRouter omits it we fall back silently to token counts.

 **Core options**
 - `--run-tag TEXT` — suffix for outputs (`results/debates_<tag>.jsonl`, `viz_<tag>/`, `plots_<tag>/`, `ratings_<tag>.json`).
 Default: timestamp.